-Some people asked me what is the meaning behind this symbol, and did not know why it appears on my books.
+Some people have asked me what the meaning is behind this symbol, and they do not know why it appears on my books.
 Well, this symbol has a number of meanings:

 (Taken from Bread, Water and Book, my third book to be printed).

 The lone column standing in the center is actually the letter I, with a horizontal S passing through it.
 These are the first letters in Solitary Individualism.
 From this aspect the circle surrounding it has no meaning.

 “And these are the next lessons the Indie-Solitaire ought to learn on their quest for wisdom and independence: they must know to remain in their place regardless of blessing or curse, avoid unnecessary interference to be depended upon them, and finally - acquire the merit or the flaw which is the ability to be hurt - absorb but not be absorbed, to carry but not to be carried, rule without being ruled”

 (Taken from Solos Dinus: A Practical Guide for Solitary Individualism, my second book to be published)

 This is the more philosophical meaning which this symbol carries.
 The letter I serves a role of a strong and stable column as the letter S, which resembles movement, goes through the column, but it remains unaffected - stands on its ground with inner might.

 The circle which surrounds the column and the wind can be considered as a protective wall/shield which isolates them.
 It can be the limit of the human consciousness, or the limit of the physical body, which corresponds Solitary Individualism’s argument that we are distinct and physically separated beings.
 From that it is possible to conclude that the movement inside the circle is the column (or the individual)’s inner experience - the various urges which does not affect the column nor prevents it from standing on its opinions and beliefs.
 The column is the master of its own self.